google/go-containerregistry/cmd/crane/doc/crane_pull.md

 ## crane pull

-Pull a remote image by reference and store its contents in a tarball
+Pull remote images by reference and store their contents in a tarball

 ### Synopsis

-Pull a remote image by reference and store its contents in a tarball
+Pull remote images by reference and store their contents in a tarball

 ```
 crane pull IMAGE TARBALL [flags]